 Qualified dividends.
 Dividends eligible for the lower tax rates that apply to a net capital gain.
 They are reported to you in box 1b of Form 1099-DIV.
-On your tax return, you report them on line 9b of Form 1040 or Form 1040A.
+You report them on Form 1040 or Form 1040A, line 9b.
 For more information, see Publication 550.